 Tax Advice in Portugal

-Filling a tax return and navigating complex tax-related administrative work can be confusing and complicated.
-Especially if you are self-employed or managing a business as a non-EU resident in Portugal.
+Filling a tax return and navigating complex administrative work can be confusing and complicated, especially if you are self-employed or managing a business as a non-EU resident in Portugal.
 It can give you peace of mind to seek help or advice from an accountant or tax expert.

-With the help of your tax expert, you will be able to get your tax and social security issued and be sure that everything is above board.
+With the help of your tax expert, you can get your tax and social security issued and be sure that everything is on board.

 The following sources might also be helpful: